pushdata-io/Python/README.md

 ## Getting started

-You can start storing data on [pushdata.io](https://pushdata.io) immediately, without even registering an account there.
+You can start storing data on [pushdata.io](https://pushdata.io) _immediately_, without even registering an account there.
 Just install this package and write three lines of code, like this:

 ```python
 import pushdata